jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 - Use a usb 2.0 flash drive
 - Put the flash drive in a usb 2.0 port of PC or laptop

+### Grub does not start in UEFI mode

+To solve this you must:

+- Select a uefi file as trusted for executing
+- Create a profile for boot with this path to file as trusted on uefi settings: /USB0/BOOT/grubx64.efi
+- Boot from the uefi profile

 ### Prerequisites